- What We Do

-In parts of the West, this subterranean raptor is known as the “howdy owl” due to the friendly nod they share when approached by human visitors.
+In parts of the West, this subterranean raptor is known as the “howdy owl” due to the friendly nod it shares when approached by human visitors.
 Tip your hat next time you see one.

 When was taking your partner out for a nice meal ever a bad idea?
 White-tailed kites have this all figured out.
-As part of the courting rituals for this species, males will bring a tasty meal to their female companion.
-But instead of just plopping it down in front of her, she flys up to him, flips upside down and grabs it from his talons.
+As part of their courting rituals, males will bring a tasty meal to their female companion.
+But instead of just plopping it down in front of her, she flies up to him, flips upside down and grabs it from his talons.
 Pretty romantic if you ask me.

 After being rendered nearly extinct in California in the 1930s and ‘40s, this species has made a successful comeback.
 They depend on open valley floors like Coyote Valley to continue to flourish.